-Psalm 86:1: "Bow down Your ear, O LORD, hear me: for I am poor and needy.
-Preserve my soul; for I am Holy: O You my God, save Your servant that trusts in You.
-Be merciful unto me, O Lord: for I cry unto You daily....
-[Now notice the attitude here.
+Psalm 86:1: "Bow down Your ear, O LORD, answer me, for I am poor and needy.
+Preserve my soul, for I am Holy; O You my God, save Your servant who trusts in You.
+Be merciful to me, O LORD, for I cry unto You all day long" (vs 1-3).

+Notice the attitude here.
 This is real repentance toward God-is it not?
+Yes!

-Yes!] ...rejoice the soul of thy servant: for unto You, O Lord, do I lift up my soul.
-For You, Lord, are good, and ready to forgive..." (vs 1-5).
+Verse 4: "Rejoice the soul of Your servant, for to You, O LORD, do I lift up my soul, for You, LORD, are good and ready to forgive..." (vs 4-5).

-That's the key I want you to understand.
+That's the key I want you to understand!

 When there is no repentance or there is shallow repentance or there is a miserable, first-step apology, you be ready to forgive, but you wait until there is the repentance necessary.
-Because, as Jesus said: 'If your brother comes to you and repents you forgive him seventy times seventy.'
+Because, as Jesus said: 'If your brother comes to you and repents you forgive him seven times seventy.'
 But if they come to you and there is not the repentance that you know needs to be, or is very insincere, or is very shallow or it's just kind of 'to make things good for me because I know I'm in trouble' kind of attitude.
 You're ready to forgive, you give them benefit of doubt, but you also know that it has to go to the next step.
-Now you do that so you do not hold in your heart anger and hatred and bitterness toward someone for their faults-even as bad as they may be.
-Be ready to forgive.
-Now the Lord is always ready to forgive and we'll see how He does that even in severe cases here in just a little bit. "...are good, and ready to forgive and plenteous in mercy unto all them that call upon You" (v 5).
-So that's what we need to do.
+You do that so you do not hold in your heart anger, hatred and bitterness toward someone for their faults, even as bad as they may be.
+Be ready to forgive!
+The Lord is always ready to forgive and we'll see how He does that even in severe cases.

+"...are good and ready to forgive, and rich in mercy to all those who call upon You" (v 5).
+That's what we need to do!

-Now let's-we're going to look a three severe cases of sin.
-And we're going to see what genuine repentance will do.
-And we also have to understand this.
-If there is no repentance there is no forgiveness, and if they don't repent to God completely-and to you sufficiently-then there is no forgiveness extended by God; you are not required to give forgiveness, BUT you have to be ready forgive because maybe somewhere down the road-the sixth, eighth, tenth, twelfth, fourteenth, twentieth time there will be real repentance.
+We're going to look at three severe cases of sin.
+We're going to see what genuine repentance will do.
+We also have to understand this.
+If there is no repentance there is no forgiveness, and if they don't repent to God completely-and to you sufficiently-then there is no forgiveness extended by God; you are not required to give forgiveness, BUT you have to be ready forgive because maybe somewhere down the road-the 6th, 8th, 10th, twelfth, 14th, 20th time there will be real repentance.

-Now let's come to 2-Samuel, the twelfth chapter.
-Now what happens when people get into a situation where they really fall into something terrible, like David did-like the situation with David and Bathsheba and killing her husband, Uriah the Hittite.
-Apparently Bathsheba was a Jewish woman married to Uriah the Hittite.
-And Uriah the Hittite was one of the chief captains with David, so this really got into a terrible convoluted mess.
-And David was not the only one at fault.
-Because just picture: here's the king's palace, and right over the edge was Uriah the Hittite's house, and guess where Bathsheba was bathing!
+What happens when people get into a situation where they really fall into something terrible, like David did in the situation with David and Bathsheba and killing her husband Uriah the Hittite.
+Apparently Bathsheba was a Jewish woman married to Uriah the Hittite, one of the chief captains with David, so this really got into a terrible convoluted mess.
+David was not the only one at fault, because just picture this: here's the king's palace, and right over the edge was Uriah the Hittite's house, and guess where Bathsheba was bathing!
 On the rooftop!
-And she knew the king would be there.
+She knew the king would be there.
 Why was she not modest?
 Why did she not put up some sort of screen?
 She wanted to be seen!
 She wanted to get next to the power of the king.
 She had many choices involved herself, didn't she?
 She could've never exposed herself publicly that way.
-And when the king sent the messenger saying, 'Don't you want to come and visit the king and have a little wine and dinner with him?'
-She could have said, 'NO!'
+When the king sent the messenger saying, 'Don't you want to come and visit the king and have a little wine and dinner with him?'
+She could have said, 'No!'
 But she didn't.